sporto/elm-tutorial/effects/tasks.md

 ## Adding a task

-Now, instead of displaying the current timestamp every second, we want to get ???TODO
+Now, instead of displaying the current timestamp every second, we want to display a message comming through ajax.

 First let's install the __Http__ module, stop Elm reactor, then: